shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/faraday_tensor_derivation.rst

 .. }}}

-The Equations of Mr. Maxwell
+The equations of Mr. Maxwell
 ----------------------------

 .. {{{